nuprl/TypeWeaver/data/notes/LambdaNet/README.md

 ```
 Dataset: top1k-typed-nodeps
-Number of successes: 13
+Number of successes: 16
-Number of fails: 238
+Number of fails: 233
-Time for type checking: 0:02:18
+Time for type checking: 0:02:20
 ```

 ```
 Dataset: top1k-typed-nodeps-es6
-Number of successes: 14
+Number of successes: 16
-Number of fails: 233
+Number of fails: 232
-Time for type checking: 0:02:16
+Time for type checking: 0:02:19
 ```

 ```